Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set a callback function to be called when engine sends audio streaming for TTS feedback:
+- Set a callback function to be called when the voice control engine sends audio streaming for Text-To-Speech (TTS) feedback:

   ```c
   /* Callback */